 Self-lining pockets – Lining the pocket with the same self-fabric as the pocket fabric is another easy-to-sew option.
 You do not have to cut two separate pieces or sew the top edge in this case.
 Just keep the pattern on a cross-folded fabric.

 Cut two layers of these pocket pieces and an interfacing piece (if you are doing that).
 Stitch these pieces all around the sides, right sides together, leaving a small opening un-stitched( to turn).

 Trim the seam allowance.
 Turn the pocket inside out through the opening.

 Patch pocket with facing

 This is a suitable technique when sewing odd-shaped patch pockets.
 Checkout the way it is sewn in this tutorial for culotte/divided skirt.

 Ruffled patch pocket

-Make a band for the top edge -Cut 3″ wide and 6 inch long piece of fabric of the same fabric as the pocket or a contrasting fabric.
+Make a band for the top edge – Cut a 3″ wide and 6 inch long piece of fabric of the same fabric as the pocket or a contrasting fabric.

-To make ruffle, cut a 26″ x 2 ” contrasting fabric strip on the straight of grain.
+To make the ruffle, cut a 26″ x 2 ” contrasting fabric strip on the straight of grain.
 Press in half longways.
 Run 2 rows of lengthened machine stitching.
 Gather to fit band.
-Baste piping to long side of band.
+Baste piping to the long side of the band.
 Place gathered ruffle on top of piping and baste.